It seems unbelievable that online jobs for doctors are available since our traditional idea of physicians doesn’t really fit the work-from-home model.

 - SERMO – This social network of doctors (with 800,000+ verified physicians as members) allow doctors their own space, where they are paid to answer health surveys.

-With companies like vRad, Inc., even radiologists can work from home and use their medical knowledge and experience to provide teleradiology services.
+Teleradiology service providers, such as vRad, Inc., continually hire radiologists who can work from home and use their medical knowledge and experience to provide teleradiology services.

 Aside from having high-speed internet and a computer to work on, radiologists must also hold at least one state license, BR or ABOR certification, and is eligible for hospital credentialing.

 Medical transcription isn’t for everybody.